August 12, 2020 5 min read

 Opinions expressed by Entrepreneur contributors are their own.

 Resilience is crucial for the success of teams as well as individuals.
-While typically we think of resilience as a personal trait that someone either has or doesn’t have, resilience is also a trait.
+While typically we think of resilience as a personal trait that someone either has or doesn’t have, resilience is also a team trait.
 In the context of teams, resilience can be developed and shaped by leaders.
 By proactively helping your team build resilience, you will benefit from more engaged and productive employees and better short- and long-term outcomes — especially in the era of COVID-19.

 What resilient teams look like